 Her experience includes drafting and prosecuting patent applications, EPO oppositions and appeals, validity and freedom-to-operate opinions, due diligence projects, day-to-day management of global IP portfolios and strategic advice on contentious and non-contentious issues.
 She also helps guide clients through IP matters arising in research collaborations and joint venture projects.

 Emily graduated from the University of Cambridge in 2007 with a degree in natural sciences, studying chemistry and physics before specialising in materials science.
-She went on to conduct post-graduate research into in thin-film oxide nanocomposites, during which time she also taught undergraduate and postgraduate students in many areas of materials science including metallurgy, polymer science, crystallography, electronic devices, biomedical materials, glasses, and materials manufacturing.
-Her interest in teaching continues into her life as a patent attorney, where she often tutors and lectures trainees, as well as being an Examiner for the European Qualifying Examinations.
+She went on to conduct post-graduate research in experimental materials science on magnetoelectric effects in thin-film oxide nanocomposites.
+During this time she also taught undergraduate and postgraduate students in many areas of materials science including metallurgy, polymer science, crystallography, electronic devices, biomedical materials, glasses, and materials manufacturing.
+Her interest in teaching continues into her life as a patent attorney, where she often tutors trainees and lectures on patent and design law, as well as being an Examiner for the European Qualifying Examinations.

 After joining Keltie in 2011, Emily qualified as a UK and European Patent and Design attorney in 2015 and joined the partnership in 2019.

 05.07.2021Ten differences between UK and EU registered designs

 Since Brexit, EU registered design protection no longer covers the UK.
 As a result, many design owners and IP practitioners have found themselves filing UK designs for the first time.
 Are you up to speed on UK practice?
 Here's a quick-glance guide to the key differences between the EU and UK design systems...

 Developing a design registration strategy that balances breadth and strength, to give you the best possible protection.

 In the world of new and innovative materials, an imaginative name and effective marketing goes a very long way.
 Make sure you look after this valuable asset!